Fandazdik/KTaNE-Python/README.md

 # KTaNE-Python
 ## To run
 Open and run `KTaNE.py`, use `KTaNE Manual.pdf` as the defuser's guide.
+Please note, colorama will need to be installed.
+Install with `pip3.8 install colorama`

 ### Module Navigation
 The program is entirely text based.